-- Marina del Rey Station shall develop a unit order that enables detainees to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
-Alternatively, LASD can revise CDM 5-08/010.00, Searches, and remove the requirement for a separate unit order for each custody facility and include the requirements of standard 115.115 in current departmental policy. - 2.
-LASD shall provide the audit team with additional training records and course materials that demonstrate the agency trains law enforcement staff on how to conduct cross-gender pat-down searches, and searches of transgender and intersex detainees, in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs.
-This shall include curriculum for training and training records provided to deputies and CAs.
+- Lomita Station shall develop, implement, and institutionalize a unit order that enables detainees to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
+Alternatively, LASD can revise CDM 5-08/010.00, Searches, and remove the requirement for a separate unit order for each custody facility and include the requirements of Standard 115.115 within departmental policy. - 2.
+LASD shall provide the audit team with additional training records and course materials that demonstrate that the Agency trains law enforcement staff on how to conduct cross-gender pat-down searches, and searches of transgender and intersex detainees, in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs.
+This shall include curriculum for training provided to deputies and training records for deputies and CAs.

-Implemented Corrective Action as of April 25, 2023, and Final Reporting:
+Implemented Corrective Action as of June 3, 2023, and Final Reporting:

-- 1. LASD revised CDM 5-08/010.00, Searches, and a draft of the revised policy was provided to the audit team for review.
+1. LASD revised CDM 5-08/010.00, Searches, and a draft of the revised policy

+- was provided to the audit team for review.
 The draft policy is consistent with the requirements of provision (c) of this standard.
 However, LASD did not finalize, implement, retrain, and institutionalize the revised policy.
 The facility/Agency is not compliant with provision (c) of this standard. - 2.
 The audit team received additional curriculum and course materials that demonstrate the Agency trains law enforcement staff on how to conduct cross-gender pat-down searches, and searches of transgender and intersex detainees, in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs.
 The facility/Agency is compliant with provision (e) of this standard.